-Since our inception in July 2014, we have devoted substantially all of our resources to conducting preclinical studies and clinical trials, organizing and staffing our company, business planning, raising capital and establishing our intellectual property portfolio.
+In recent years, we have devoted substantially all of our resources to conducting preclinical studies and clinical trials, raising capital and establishing our intellectual property portfolio.
 We do not have any products approved for sale and have not generated any revenue from product sales.
-We have funded our operations to date primarily with proceeds from government grants and sales of our equity securities, including the net proceeds from our initial public offering of American Depository Shares, or ADSs, in June 2018 and our follow-on offerings in April 2019 and January 2020.
-From inception through March 31, 2020, we have received aggregate net proceeds of \$516.1 million from sales of our equity securities.
+We have funded our operations to date primarily with proceeds from government grants and sales of our equity securities, including the net proceeds from our initial public offering of American Depository Shares, or ADSs, in June 2018 and follow-on public offerings of our ADSs in April 2019 and January 2020.
+From our inception in 2014 through June 30, 2020, we have received aggregate net proceeds of \$516.1 million from sales of our equity securities.
 We do not expect to generate significant revenue unless and until we obtain marketing approval for and commercialize one of our product candidates.

 Since our inception, we have incurred significant operating losses.
-For the three months ended March 31, 2020, we incurred a net loss of \$29.9 million and had an accumulated deficit of \$267.0 million.
+For the three and six months ended June 30, 2020, we incurred a net loss of \$32.0 million and \$61.9 million, respectively, and had an accumulated deficit of \$299.1 million as of June 30, 2020.